 Follow the instructions:

-These TXT records could be stored in 2 places:
+These TXT records could be stored in two places:

 It depends on the way you propagated your domain name.
 If you changed DNS – find your TXT records in cPanel, if you changed IP – you need to find them in your domain registrar account.